Pawsitively living their best lives: Senior dogs spend golden years at Old Paws Rescue Ranch

 And while senior dogs mature and outgrow destructive habits a puppy has not, their age puts them at risk for health issues that require medication or health care that may not be affordable to a financially strapped senior adult.

 At Old Paws, the No. 1 expense is doggie dental care, followed closely by doggie medications.
-They pay 100 percent out of pocket for food and funeral arrangements.
+They pay 100% out of pocket for food and funeral arrangements.

 “I treat them like I would my own dogs,” Archer said.

-Per the City of Enid’s website, Enid Animal Welfare (also known as Enid Animal Shelter; formerly Enid Animal Control) has committed to improve animal lives and save 90 percent of its animals through adoption and rehoming practices.
-However, that means 10 percent are likely to be euthanized—which nationwide usually means the old and the sick since they are considered the non-adoptable ones.
+Per the city of Enid’s website, Enid Animal Welfare (also known as Enid Animal Shelter; formerly Enid Animal Control) has committed to improve animal lives and save 90% of its animals through adoption and rehoming practices.
+However, that means 10% are likely to be euthanized — which nationwide usually means the old and the sick since they are considered non-adoptable.

 That’s where Old Paws comes in.